lukkelele/python/school/1DV503/a3/README.md

 - has_published(<u>author_id</u>, <u>isbn</u>)
 - loans(<u>user_id</u>, <u>isbn</u>, issued, due_date, fine)
 - works_at(<u>emp_id</u>, <u>lib_number</u>, hire_date)
+- stored_at(isbn, lib\_id)
 ---
 Having an ID on *Library* only makes sense if the library in turn is owned by a company that has multiple libraries.
 I might change the key for *Library* for that reason.

 A book can have more than one genre, therefore genre in *Book* is a potential multivalued attribute.
 Having book details in a separate table could be a solution.
 For this assignment I'm just going to acknowledge it but keep things as they are.

+Obviously books of the same title are going to reside in many different libraries.
+A new relation *stored* with the key (isbn, lib\_id) would work as a reference to reduce redundant data instead of having it in *Book* directly.
 ---
 <img src="./img/library_db_ER.png" height=620px width=960px>